Donald X. Vaccarino

 With Dominion, Vaccarino has been credited with pioneering the genre of deck-building games.
 Dominion has been studied academically as a test-bed for how evolving game rules can create balanced play.

+Life and work

-Vaccarino became self-employed as a game designer in 1994.
-He lives in upstate New York and is a trained programmer.
-Before his success as a game designer, Vaccarino was influenced by Magic: The Gathering and was credited with contributing to the game in the Comprehensive Rules of Magic.
+Vaccarino got his first full-time job as a programmer at age 16, before becoming self-employed as a game designer around 1994.
+Vaccarino was influenced by Magic: The Gathering and was credited with contributing to the game in the Comprehensive Rules of Magic.
 Vaccarino's games have been published by companies including Rio Grande Games and Queen Games.